Author: Ameeba

 Conceptual Example Code

 This is a conceptual example of how the vulnerability might be exploited.
-In this example, an HTTP POST request is made to the vulnerable endpoint with a malicious payload in the ‘dbname’ parameter.
+This pseudocode is meant to illustrate the concept, not to be run directly.

 Overview